Helping customers accelerate their business performance

 Manheim Used Vehicle Value Index

-Wholesale used vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) increased 0.75% month-over-month in July.
-This brought the Manheim Used Vehicle Value Index to 130.3, which was a record high for the third consecutive month and a 2.6% increase from a year ago.
+Wholesale used vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) decreased 1.29% month-over-month in November.
+This brought the Manheim Used Vehicle Value Index to 134.5, which was a 7.8% increase from a year ago, and the lowest level since August.

 Used Car Market Report